bnister/sf2000_hcrtos/Readme.md

 <h2>Donations:</h2>

 Please note that donations are not a guarantee for the project to continue, or to succeed.
-If you decide to donate anyway, we will be very greatfull about that.<br>
+If you decide to donate anyway, we will be very greatful about that.<br>
 We also dont need any funding at the moment.
 We have the tools we need to work.
 We just need time.
 So Anything you might donate, will be just out of kidness, and might highten the sprit of the devs, but it will not increase production speed.
 <br>If you want to donate something for the project, you can do so with the following links.
 <br>Due to organizational limitations, its only possible to donate to individual members of the project.